oddlama/autokernel/docs/configuration/concepts.rst

     Explicit changes will pin the value of a symbols, while implicit changes do not.

-Implicit changes can also be forced by using :ref:`try set<directive-module-set-try>` instead of just ``set``.
+Implicit changes can also be forced by using :ref:`try set<directive-module-set>` instead of just ``set``.
 This should only be used in special occasions, like when you want to set a new default value for a symbol while still allowing the user to override it.